HackYourFuture/React/react1/week1/homework.md

 ## Todo list

-Usign `create-react-app` create a new react project.
+Using `create-react-app` create a new react project.

 ## basic React & props